apollographql/apollo-client/.changeset/hungry-chairs-live.md

 ---
-'@apollo/client': minor
+'@apollo/client': patch
 ---

 Add a new mechanism for Error Extraction to reduce bundle size by including error message texts on an opt-in basis.
 By default, errors will link to an error page with the entire error message.
 This replaces "development" and "production" errors and works without